Long-running Black Potatoe Music Festival has an independent streak

 Willy Porter headlines the last day of the July 8-13 Black Potatoe Music Festival.

-Willy Porter performs on the last day of the July 8-12 Black Potatoe Music Festival.
+Willy Porter will perform on the last day of the July 8-12 Black Potatoe Music Festival.

 This year’s 19th annual Black Potatoe festival — the name was inspired by Vice President Dan Quayle’s infamous misspelling of “potato” — takes place July 8-12, outdoors at the Red Mill Museum in Clinton.
 Roots music in many different forms will be offered by 43 acts on two stages.
 Some of the most prominent attractions include singer-songwriters Ellis Paul, Susan Werner, Willy Porter and Seth Glier, festival organizer Matt “Angus” Williams’ band The Matt Angus Thing, Bluebirds of Paradise (a new duo featuring Ari Hest and Chrissi Poland) and Gregg Allman collaborator Scott Sharrard’s Brickyard Band.